elisepinot/elisepinot/README.md

 - 📚 Contribute to a code project using agile methodology...
 - 🚀...
 And much more!

-👩🏻‍🎓 At the end of this training (April 2024), I will be delivered the JavaScript React Developer OpenClassrooms certification... and I'll be ready to join a new company! 😃
+👩🏻‍🎓 I completed the JavaScript React Developer training with OpenClassrooms from February 2023 to May 2024, and I hold a Software Developer (RNCP Level 6) diploma.
+Now, I’m ready for a new professional challenge where I can apply the technical skills I’ve acquired. 😃

 ### 👩🏻‍💻 My projects